Title

 This memorandum establishes guidelines for the registration of Direct-Hire Overseas Filipino Workers (OFWs), outlining exemptions to the direct hiring ban, mandatory employment standards, and documentation requirements to ensure the protection and welfare of OFWs deployed abroad.

-Exemptions include members of the diplomatic corps, international organizations, heads of state and government officials with at least deputy minister rank, professionals and skilled workers with contracts over and above POEA standards (up to five hired for the first time by the employer), and workers hired by relatives who are permanent residents of the host country, except domestic workers.
+Exemptions include: (a) members of the diplomatic corps; (b) international organizations; (c) heads of state and government officials with rank of at least deputy minister; and (d) other employers allowed by the Administration, including certain lower-rank officials endorsed by POLO/Head of Mission, professionals/skilled workers with contracts over-and-above POEA minimum standards (subject to a limit of five for first-time hiring, counted by group), and workers hired by a relative/family member who is a permanent resident of the host country (except domestic workers).

-They may receive compensation above minimum wage, secured conveyance to/from work site, bonuses, annual vacation with pay and free airline tickets, gratuity pay, end of service awards, free education for OFW's children 18 years or younger, and stock option programs.
+The offer should be over and above minimum provisions and may include secured conveyance to/from worksite, bonuses, annual vacation with full pay and free airline tickets, gratuity pay, end-of-service award benefits, free education for OFW children (18 or younger), and stock option programs.

-They are required to undergo Pre-Employment Orientation Seminar (PEOS) and Pre-Departure Orientation Seminar (PDOS), including the Comprehensive Pre-Departure Orientation Program, and submit certificates thereof, except those with previous deployment in the same jobsite presenting valid certificates.
+All Direct-Hire OFWs are required to undergo Pre-Employment Orientation Seminar (PEOS) and Pre-Departure Orientation Seminar (PDOS), and submit certificates as documentary requirements for registration.
+Exemption applies if the OFW has previous legal deployment and presents valid certificates of completion returning to the same jobsite.

 Analyze Cases Smarter, Faster